immannan/elasticsearch/md/Lab_3.md

 are executed in a query context unless the whole `bool` query is included inside a filter context.

-The `filter` and `must_not` queries are always executed in the filter context.
-They will always return a score of zero and only contribute to the filtering of documents.

-Let\'s look at how to form a non-scoring query that just performs a structured search.
-We will gain an understanding of how to formulate the following types of structured search queries using the `bool`
-query:

--   Combining `OR` conditions
--   Combining `AND` and `OR` conditions
--   Adding `NOT` conditions

 #### Combining OR conditions